mantoni/mochify.js/README.md

   chromium is used.
 - `--ignore-ssl-errors` tells Chrome whether or not to ignore ssl certificate issues (default is false)
+- `--allow-chrome-as-root` allows Chrome to run as root
 - `--https-server` launches an HTTPS server on the specified port and default `--url` to `https://localhost:${port}`
 - `--viewport-width` tells Chrome to use a certain width for its viewport.